 1/3 cup sunflower seeds or wheat germ (optional)

 3 large eggs

-- Before you begin wash your hands, surfaces, utensils, fruits and vegetables.
+- Before you begin, wash your hands, surfaces, fruits, and vegetables.

 - Preheat the oven to 375 degrees.

-- In a small bowl or cup, cover the raisins with hot water.
+- In a small bowl or cup, cover the dried fruit with hot water.
 Set them aside to soak while you assemble the rest of the recipe.

 - In a large bowl, whisk together the flour, sugar, baking soda, spices, and salt.

-- Stir in the carrots, apple, coconut, nuts, and sunflower seeds or wheat germ into the bowl with the flour mixture.
+- Stir in the carrots and apple (if using), add coconut, nuts, and sunflower seeds into the bowl with the flour mixture.

 - In a separate bowl, beat together the eggs, oil, vanilla, and orange juice.

-- Add to the flour mixture, and stir until evenly moistened.
+- Add liquid to the flour mixture, and stir until evenly moistened.

-- Divide the batter among the cups of the prepared pan.
-They'll be full almost to the top.
+- Divide the batter among the tins of the prepared pan.
+The cups on the muffin tin will be almost filled to the top.

-- You can use grated sweet potato or butternut squash in place of grated carrots, but you may need to add 1-2 teaspoons of water because the carrots are juicier.
+- You can use grated sweet potato or butternut squash in place of grated carrots.
+Be sure to add 1 to 2 teaspoons of water to the batter if using these ingredients.